 Non-Timber Forest Products

-Non-timber forest products (NTFPs) are products found in a forest but not derived from wood.
-Good examples are forest-grown flowers, and mushrooms.
-Non-timber forest product harvesting is a rapidly growing sector, supported in many different ways by the province.
+Non-timber forest products (NTFPs) are products found in a forest that are not made from wood.
+Examples include forest-grown flowers and mushrooms.
+Non-timber forest product harvesting is a rapidly growing sector that is supported in many ways by the province.

 Programs & Initiatives